Robyn (album)

-Robyn is the fourth studio album by Swedish singer Robyn.
+Robyn is the fourth studio album (second internationally released) by Swedish singer Robyn.
 It was originally released in 2005 in Sweden and Norway only by Konichiwa Records.
 It was later released in other territories throughout 2007 and 2008.
 The album represented a departure from Robyn's previous urban and R&B musical style, and explored synth-pop and dance-pop music, with inspirations from electronic duo The Knife and rock band Teddybears.
 It also marks Robyn's first album release on her own record label, Konichiwa Records, which she founded in 2005.

 The album debuted at number one on the Swedish Albums Chart in 2005, becoming Robyn's first-ever number-one album on the chart.
 The album received a nomination for Best Electronic/Dance Album at the 2009 Grammy Awards.
 Five singles were released from the album: "Be Mine!", "Who's That Girl", UK number one song "With Every Heartbeat", "Konichiwa Bitches" and "Handle Me".